Also Known As

 Severity of symptoms varies with the age of the horse and duration of the illness and may be mild.
 Horses that are younger than a year old may have a fever only.
 Horses 1-3 years old may develop fever, depression, mild limb edema, and ataxia.
 The fever, which is highest during the first 1-3 days of infection at 103-104°F (39.5-40°C), persists at 102-104°F (39-40°C) for 6-12 days.
 Signs become more severe over several days.

-The zoonotic risk is unknown at this time.
-Although horses and people appear to be infected with strains of the same agent, it is believed that human exposure occurs through tick bites and not by direct transmission from horses to people.
+Although horses and people appear to be infected with strains of the same disease, it is believed that human exposure occurs through tick bites and not by direct transmission from horses to people.

-This Ehrlichial infection should not be confused with Potomac Horse Fever, a diarrheal disease caused by Neorickettsia risticii.
+This ehrlichial infection should not be confused with Potomac horse fever, a diarrheal disease.

 - Reluctance to move